Country 49/196: Malawi

 .
 The place is a backpacker’s paradise.
 Cozy bungalows, lots of cute little tables around the pool, and a big common area with a restaurant, a library, and a movie projector, where weary travelers can hang out and relax.
 All of that right on the beach.
 It is run by Alan, a great guy, who is doing his best to help the local community and to make Cape Maclear a sustainable destination.

 But he is not the only one sharing the vision of Cape Maclear becoming a sustainable tourist destination.
-It seems that the whole community is working really hard towards achieving that great goal.
+With frequent clean-up initiatives, a recycling shop, and numerous volunteer programs it seems that the whole community is working really hard towards achieving that great goal.
 Way to go, Cape Maclear! 😉

 Other than that, Cape Maclear is one of the most relaxed places on Earth.
 Life is super slow here.
 You go to a restaurant, order food and then you have enough time to go to the beach, take a swim, sit on a hammock overlooking the lake, and read a chapter or two of your favorite book before your lunch is ready. 😉 You gotta love it! 🙂